Questions for Edward D.Hoch

 Many athletes reach a stage where they no longer feel 'up to

 it'.
-No longer getting the sense of fulfillment they once found in their
+No longer getting the sense of fulfilment they once found in their

 sport they abandon it completely.